forestgrape/coronavirus/index.md

 > <span id='virus'> A _virus_ is a form of life which can't produce all of its needed  enzymes.
 While outside of a cell and ready to infect a cell a virus is called _virion_.</span>

 Once a virus hijacks/infects cells, it usually changes the cells metabolism to produce rough copies of itself.
 So viruses are dependent on the host cells.
-Therefore longterm surviving virus strains often have a symbiontic relation with their natural host life form as a whole but they can be fatal for individuals.
+Therefore longterm surviving virus strains often have a symbiotic relation with their natural host life form as a whole but they can be fatal for individuals.
 Survival of fit ecosystem is ubiquitous in nature.

-> <span id='infected-cell'> An cell is called _infected_ by a virus if it contains genetic material of a virus which influences the cells metabolism.
+> <span id='infected-cell'> A cell is called _infected_ by a virus if it contains genetic material of a virus which influences the cells metabolism.
 These can mean that the virus replicates in the cell.
 A cell is also called infected, if only some viral genes are translated. </span>

 > <span id='infected-entity'> A entity is called _infected_ by a virus if it contains cells that are infected, where an entity can be a tissue, an organ or an organism.</span>